M-Hawk/T3A2/README.md

 4. Users are able to view a list of books available for borrowing, with the books details (name,genre,author,abstract)
 5. Users are able to search and list books by Genre, Author or Name
 6. Administrators are able to post new books into the database for listing
-7. Administrators are able to view a list of ongoing and returned borrowed books
+7. Administrators are able to view a list of ongoing borrowed books
 8. Administrators are able to update current books in the database
 9. Administrators are able to delete books from the database